Rallefar1103/TT/Experiments/TurfTankRegistration/TurfTankRegistration/README.txt

 Ideas for improvement:
 - Models should be organised into their seperate contexts/clusters (ie. Robot + Components, SimCard + GPS + Tablet, Employee + Production/Storage)
 - It is uncertain how the Application Domain should be presented (i have chosen a "One User System", with the Employee as the main (abstract) user)
-- MainPage is set up WRONG! it does not use the MVVM architechture.